jnunez03/KaggleVisualization/README.md

 ## In General, how does experience relate to base pay?
 #### Caveat, someone could be hired in each year with experience outside of NYC!
 This experience is not reflective of overall experience, but experience based on being a registered worker in NYC!
 For example, a random NYC worker who started working in 2006.
 In 2017, we could expect that persons salary to be somewhere around 50,000 to 80,000!
 However, there could be someone who comes in with more experience and could get paid $120,000, but will show up in the 2017 section of the plot, because he was never registered as a worker in NYC only until 2017.
 (I hope this explanation is clear.
 However there is a "slight trend", where on average, more experience = more pay!)
 ![boxplot_general](https://user-images.githubusercontent.com/23710841/37267124-b03edec0-2594-11e8-8b5c-6f3d70b77f9c.png)
-## However, they are not very correlated!
-Hey, we tried.
+## However, no strong correlation detected.
 ### This is across all occupations for workers from 2000 to 2017, paid minimum of 20,000 annually
 ![spearmanr](https://user-images.githubusercontent.com/23710841/37383752-1c02ca3a-2721-11e8-97af-716ed12a7a60.png)
-The score is moderate.
+- The score is moderate.
 This is a statistical measure of monotonic relationship between data.
-So It has to be either increasing or decreasing (can't be both in the same plot like a sine curve).
+So it has to be either increasing or decreasing when plotted against each other (can't be both in the same plot like a sine curve).
 ## I chose to look at the "jobs with the most employees"(most common jobs) and find the distribution of gross pay!
 ![alljobs3 0](https://user-images.githubusercontent.com/23710841/37370693-5f26cc82-26e3-11e8-8569-6bf4ad25a059.png)
 - note: clicking on the actual graph will make viewing it more clear!